flowground/amazonaws-com-route-53-resolver-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetResolverRuleAssociation
-### Gets information about an association between a specified resolver rule and a VPC.
-You associate a resolver rule and a VPC using <a>AssociateResolverRule</a>.
+> Gets information about an association between a specified resolver rule and a VPC.
+You associate a resolver rule and a VPC using <a>AssociateResolverRule</a>.<br/>

 #### Input Parameters
 * `Action` - _required_